Materials 4.0 (EPSRC CDT)

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent:

-As examples of international equivalents to this requirement: for the US system a GPA of 3.5 out of 4.0 on a four-year bachelor's programme is normally regarded as equivalent and for the Chinese system an overall degree mark of 85% on a four-year bachelor's degree programme from a Double First Class University department is normally regarded as equivalent.
+For candidates offering a UK bachelor's degree or UK integrated undergraduate master's degree normally we require an overall grade of at least 65%.
+As examples of international equivalents to this requirement: for the US system we normally regard a GPA of 3.5 to 3.6 out of 4.0 on a four-year bachelor's programme as equivalent and for the Chinese system we normally regard an overall degree mark of 85% on a four-year bachelor's degree programme from a Double First-Class University, Project 985 or Project 211 institution as equivalent.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.